Francisco Domingo Marques Biography | Oil Paintings

 3-12-1842 Valencia, ESP - 7-22-1920 Madrid, ESPBack to Artist IndexView Artists Paintings

-In 1914, at the start of World War I, Francisco Domingo Marqués returned to Madrid, moving in with his son Roberto Marqués, who was also an artist; widely known for his paintings of bullfights.
-Three years later, he became a member of the Academia de San Fernando.
-In 1918, his work was the subject of a retrospective and tribute in his native Valencia.
-He was also a recipient of the "Grand Cross of Alfonso XII" (now known as the "Civil Order of Alfonso X, the Wise").
+In 1914, at the start of World War I, Francisco Domingo Marqués left Paris to return to the safety of Madrid, moving in with his son, the artist Roberto Marqués, known for his bullfight paintings.
+In 1917, he became a member of the Academia de San Fernando, and the following year, his work was the subject of a retrospective and tribute in his native Valencia.
+He was also a recipient of the Grand Cross of Alfonso XII.

 Artists Influencing Francisco Domingo Marqués: José de Ribera.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.